alfaraihan/particle_local_temp/readme.md

 where $N$ is the number of neighboring atoms inside the sphere, $k_B$ is Boltzmann's constant, and $m_i$ is the mass of the corresponding atom.
 The thermal velocit, $v_i$, of atom $i$ is defined as the atom velocity subtracted by the center-of-mass velocity of the sphere.

+This program support multiple cores uses.
+Tested using mpirun on 64 core system

 ## How to call function